The chemical compounds of living things are known as organic compounds

 Fats stored in cells usually form clear oil droplets called globules because fats do not dissolve in water.
 Plants often store fats in their seeds, and animals store fats in large, clear globules in the cells of adipose tissue.
 The fats in adipose tissue contain much concentrated energy.
 Hence, they serve as a reserve energy supply to the organism.
 The enzyme lipase breaks down fats into fatty acids and glycerol in the human digestive system.

-3 ), which contain carbon, hydrogen, oxygen, and nitrogen atoms.
-Certain amino acids also have sulfur atoms, phosphorous, or other trace elements such as iron or copper.
+Proteins, among the most complex of all organic compounds, are composed of amino acids (see Figure 2-4), which contain carbon, hydrogen, oxygen, and nitrogen atoms.
+Certain amino acids also have sulfur atoms, phosphorus, or other trace elements such as iron or copper.

-The structure and chemistry of amino acids.
+Figure 2-4 The structure and chemistry of amino acids.
 When two amino acids are joined in a dipeptide, the –OH of one amino acid is removed, and the –H of the second is removed.
+So, water is removed.
 A dipeptide bond (right) forms to join the amino acids together.

-3 ) has an amino (–NH2) group, a carboxyl (–COOH) group, and a group of atoms called an –R group (where R stands for radical).
-The amino acids differ depending on the nature of the –R group, as shown in the middle illustration of Figure 3 .
+Many proteins are immense and extremely complex.
+However, all proteins are composed of long chains of relatively simple amino acids.
+There are 20 kinds of amino acids.
+Each amino acid (see the left illustration in Figure 2-4) has an amino (–NH2) group, a carboxyl (–COOH) group, and a group of atoms called an –R group (where R stands for radical).
+The amino acids differ depending on the nature of the –R group, as shown in the middle illustration of Figure 2-4.
 Examples of amino acids are alanine, valine, glutamic acid, tryptophan, tyrosine, and histidine.

-One essential use of proteins is in the construction of enzymes.
+One essential function of proteins is as an enzyme.
 Enzymes catalyze the chemical reactions that take place within cells.
 They are not used up in a reaction; rather, they remain available to catalyze succeeding reactions.

 Like proteins, nucleic acids are very large molecules.
 The nucleic acids are composed of smaller units called nucleotides.
-Each nucleotide contains a carbohydrate molecule, a phosphate group, and a nitrogen-containing molecule that because of its properties is a nitrogenous base.
+Each nucleotide contains a carbohydrate molecule (sugar), a phosphate group, and a nitrogen-containing molecule that, because of its properties, is a nitrogenous base.

 Living organisms have two important nucleic acids.
 One type is deoxyribonucleic acid, or DNA.
 The other is ribonucleic acid, or RNA.
-DNA is found primarily in the nucleus of the cell, while RNA is found in both the nucleus and the cytoplasm, a semi-liquid substance that composes the foundation of the cell.
+DNA is found primarily in the nucleus of the cell, while RNA is found in both the nucleus and the cytoplasm, a semiliquid substance that composes the volume of the cell (see Chapter 3).